 Permaculture is a natural design science mimicking the patterns of nature.
 It can be used to help build regenerative and resilient landscapes and communities.

 It is a solutions based, systems thinking, design process which can help you to adapt to and build resilience for changes in the natural and social ecosystems.

-We encourage online collaboration with the other course participants to guide your experience during the course and to share your home practice during the sessions as part of helping to build a culture of collaboration and shared interest.
-We have found that by running our Introduction To Permaculture course over several weeks, it has fostered a supportive and fun environment, with particpants looking forward to attending every week to exchanged shared experience.
-By the end of the course particpants have gone on to create their own support networks.
+We encourage online collaboration with the other course participants to guide your experience during the course, and to share your home practice during the sessions, as part of helping to build a culture of collaboration and shared interest.
+We have found that by running our Introduction To Permaculture course over several weeks, it has fostered a supportive and fun environment, with participants looking forward to attending every week to exchanged shared experience.
+By the end of the course participants have gone on to create their own support networks.

 Examples of areas we will cover are:

 Zones and sectors

 How you can use permaculture in your everyday life

 How to build a toolkit for building personal and community resilience

 This course follows the Introduction To Permaculture curriculum with our own bespoke sessions integrated.
 The course is certificated through the Permaculture Association UK.
 In order to receive the certificate the full course must be attended.

 Cost: We are offering a tiered payment option: